nictuku/wherez/README.md

 8080 is your application's port to be advertised to other wherez nodes.

 The IP:port pairs that appear are those peers provided by Wherez nodes that have been contacted and authenticated.

+Recently started wherez nodes may take several minutes to find other peers and to be found by them.